How Supplements Help Build Muscle

 This could be an increased need for the following:

-Supplements may work differently for certain people, either due to the certain chemical or vitamin that they need, compared to others.
+Supplements, or ergogenic aids as they can be referred to, may work differently for certain people, either due to the certain chemical or vitamin that they need, compared to others.

 In addition some vitamins can be stored by the body, these are known as fat soluble such as vitamin A whereas other need replenishing more often (these are known as water soluble).